umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

     Also don't forget to do `make install-dep` in the nix shell!

 We prefer to not merge `.root` files at all.
-Still, we need to give output files sane names and skim them to remove unneeded branches.
+Still, we need to give output files sane names and slim them to remove unneeded branches.

 Yipeng has prepared a `ganga` function that generates a `bash` script to aid the process.
 To use it:

 !!! warning "Before you proceed"
-    The whole procedure a long time.
+    The whole procedure takes a long time.
 It's recommeded to do it inside a `tmux` session.

 1. Use `scp` to copy finished jobs to a folder `<glacierntuples>` under in your `$HOME` on `glacier`